 What Is Dual Diagnosis?

-If you or someone you love is suffering from dual diagnosis, it is important to understand all the underlying causes of this condition and to be aware of how they may interconnect.
-In addition, different treatment options may be necessary for a safe, effective recovery from dual diagnosis, so it is also necessary to make sure this type of care is received by an individual with this condition.
+If you or someone you love is suffering from dual diagnosis, it is important to understand all the underlying causes of this condition and how they may interconnect.
+Different treatment options may be necessary for a safe, effective recovery from dual diagnosis.

 Dual Diagnosis Defined

-According to the Centers for Disease Control and Prevention, dual diagnosis or comorbidity is defined by the diagnosis of two separate diseases, illnesses, or disorders in the same person at the same time.
-The term itself implies that they coexist and also that they are interlinked in that one may have helped to bring about the other.
+Dual diagnosis or comorbidity is defined by the diagnosis of two separate diseases, illnesses, or disorders in the same person at the same time.
+The term itself implies that they coexist and also that they are interlinked.
+This means that one may have helped to bring about the other.
 In the case of substance abuse, dual diagnosis commonly refers to the frequent diagnoses of addiction and mental illness in the same individual.

 Drug Addiction and Other Mental Illnesses

-Addiction itself is a mental illness, as defined by the National Institute on Drug Abuse.
+Addiction itself is a mental illness.
 When a person becomes addicted to drugs or alcohol, it changes the way their brain works, which can cause them to behave and think differently.
 As such, it is not uncommon for individuals who are addicted to substances to also suffer from mental disorders.

 Mental illnesses and substance use disorders often co-exist because one can easily lead to the other.